 These classes should be taken for a "pass/fail" grade.
 Students taking these courses as pass/fail will receive a grade of "pass" if they make a grade of A, B, C, or D. If a student earns a grade of "F", it will appear on their transcript.
 Students planning to take more than one course for a "pass/fail" grade in a single semester must seek SSPB program assistance to petition for approval from the Office of Graduate and Postdoctoral Studies (GPS).
 These courses do not count toward the required 24 semester hours for the degree program.
+Students must take Ordinary Differential Equations prior to Physical Biology.

-While there is no formal computer programming requirement, some courses (e.g., Systems Biology) require computational modeling.
-As such, students with limited computer programming experience are encouraged to take short online introductory courses (e.g., Coursera) to gain basic coding skill in Matlab and Python.
+While there is no formal computer programming requirement, many courses (e.g., Systems Biology) utilize computational tools for modeling.
+As such, students with limited computer programming experience are encouraged to take short online introductory courses (e.g., Coursera) to gain basic coding skill in Matlab, Python, and R.